George Horace Lorimer: Career

 He worked as a journalist at the Boston Post and the Boston Herald.
 He was hired by Cyrus H. K. Curtis in 1897 as literary editor of The Saturday Evening Post.
 In March 1899, he was promoted to acting editor and replaced William George Jordan.
 He became editor-in-chief and published the works of some of the greatest American writers including Willa Cather, Stephen Crane, Theodore Dreiser, F. Scott Fitzgerald, Ring Lardner, Sinclair Lewis, Jack London and Frank Norris.
 He introduced European writers such as Joseph Conrad and John Galsworthy to American audiences.
 Lorimer convinced former U.S. President Grover Cleveland to write for the Post.
 In 1916, Lorimer hired the then unknown illustrator Norman Rockwell to create cover artwork for The Saturday Evening Post.

 One of the most popular series in the Saturday Evening Post was anonymously written by Lorimer.
 Letters from a Self-Made Merchant to his Son was published in the op-ed page from 1901 to 1902 and portrayed letters written from a father, John Graham, a self-made pork packer, to his son, Pierrepont, who had just enrolled at Harvard.
 The fictional series was a huge success and the Saturday Evening Post received over 5,000 letters in response.
 In 1902, the series was published as a book and became a best seller in the United States and overseas.
-The success of the publication lead to a sequel titled Old Gorgon Graham: More Letters From a Self-Made Merchant to His Son published in 1903.
+The success of the publication led to a sequel titled Old Gorgon Graham: More Letters From a Self-Made Merchant to His Son published in 1903.

 In 1932, he became president of Curtis Publishing Company.
 He remained in charge until the last day of 1936, about a year before his death from throat cancer.

 Death and legacy

 He died on October 22, 1937, in Wyncote, Pennsylvania, and was interred at Laurel Hill Cemetery in Philadelphia.
 President Herbert Hoover was a pallbearer at his funeral.

-Lorimer had a ten-acre estate in Wyncote, Pennsylvania, named Belgrame after his two children, Belle and Grame.
+Lorimer had a ten-acre estate in Wyncote, Pennsylvania, named Belgrame after his two children, Belle and Graeme.
 In 1945, the Handmaids of the Sacred Heart of Jesus purchased the property to use as the campus of Ancillae Assumpta Academy.

-Lorimer's 132 acre Kings Oak farm in Abington Township, Pennsylvania, was bequested to the citizens of Montgomery County, Pennsylvania, and forms part of the 230 acre Lorimer Park.
+Lorimer's 132 acre Kings Oak farm in Abington Township, Pennsylvania, was bequeathed to the citizens of Montgomery County, Pennsylvania, and forms part of the 230 acre Lorimer Park.

 His Letters From a Self-Made Merchant to His Son was the basis for the 1922 film A Self-made Man starring William Russell.